 Books For Africa.
 A simple name for an organization with a simple mission.
 We collect, sort, ship, and distribute books to students of all ages in Africa.
 Our goal: to end the book famine in Africa.

-Books For Africa remains the largest shipper of donated text and library books to the African continent, shipping over 30 million books to 49 different countries since 1988.
-In 2012, we shipped 2.2 million books valued at $28.3 million to 22 African countries, with an additional 616 computers and 15 brand new law libraries.
+Books For Africa remains the largest shipper of donated text and library books to the African continent, shipping over 31 million books to 49 different countries since 1988.
+Over the past 12 months we have shipped 2.6 million books, valued at $35 million to 27 African countries, with an additional 223 computers and 11 brand new law and human rights libraries.

 It costs about $10,300 to send a 40-foot sea container of books, computers, and school supplies to most major African sea ports.
 Your donation will enable Books For Africa to send even more books to children in Africa who are hungry to read, hungry to learn.